-(ef) Stricken Documents.
+(f) Stricken Documents.
 A stricken document remains in the public record if originally filed there, unless the judge orders it sealed to protect privacy or security interests.
 A stricken document remains under seal if it was sealed when stricken.

-(fg) Items Not Available in Electronic Record.
+(g) Items Not Available in Electronic Record.

 - (1) Documents.
-Documents not filed in the electronic record will be kept in the Clerk's custody until archived.
-The docket must reflect the date of their filing, a brief description, and their location. - (2) Exhibits. - (A) If it is not practical to file an exhibit in the electronic record, the Court will not permanently retain the exhibit. - (i) At the conclusion of a trial or hearing, each party is responsible for reclaiming any unfiled exhibits, unless the presiding judge orders otherwise. - (ii) If an exhibit is pertinent to a motion and is not electronically filed, it must be reclaimed within seven days after the motion is terminated.
+Documents not filed in the electronic record will be kept in the clerk's custody until archived.
+The docket must reflect the date of their filing, a brief description, and their location. - (2) Exhibits. - (A) If it is not practical to file an exhibit in the electronic record, the court will not permanently retain the exhibit. - (i) At the conclusion of a trial or hearing, each party is responsible for reclaiming any unfiled exhibits, unless the presiding judge orders otherwise. - (ii) If an exhibit pertinent to a motion is not electronically filed, it must be reclaimed within seven days after the motion is terminated. - (B) In the event an exhibit not electronically filed is required by this or another court, the parties will be notified and must resubmit the exhibit as the clerk directs.